-- Computer-aided design laboratories, modern electrical and electronics laboratories, electrical machines and power laboratory, PCB laboratory, industry-standard instrumentation and control laboratory, and mechanical and thermofluid laboratories. - High level of practical and design contents, which are supported by state-of-the-art equipment including an industry-standard rapid prototyping machine (fused deposition method), a subsonic and supersonic wind tunnel, a gas turbine test cell, a 3D scanner, Feedback electrical machines and power workstations, industry-standard soldering/rework tools and systems, complete temperature process training system, and Microchip microcontroller training boards. - Use of industry-standard design and modelling software such as Mathcad, Fluent, ProEngineer, Abaqus, Edge-Cam, Flowcode, MATLAB/Simulink and its toolboxes, Multisim/Ultiboard, Altium Designer, Microchip MPLAB, HPVee, Allen Bradley and Siemens PLC software. - Strong links with local, regional, and national businesses.
+• Computer-aided design laboratories, modern electrical and electronics laboratories, electrical machines and power laboratory, PCB laboratory, industry-standard instrumentation and control laboratory, audio/video suite.

+- High level of practical and design contents, which are supported by state-of-the-art equipment including Feedback electrical machines and power workstations, industry-standard soldering/rework tools and systems, complete temperature process training system, analogue and digital trainer boards, Texas Instruments DSP training boards, and Microchip microcontroller training boards. - Use of industry-standard design and modelling software such as Mathcad, Flowcode, MATLAB/Simulink and its toolboxes, Multisim/Ultiboard, Altium Designer, Microchip MPLAB, Texas Instruments Code Composer Studio, HPVee, Xilinx ISE, Allen Bradley and Siemens PLC software. - Strong links with local, regional, and national businesses.
 For our students, this means programmes designed to meet the needs of industry and the market place, and greater choice and quality of industrial placement (MEng).
-Opportunities to visit local and regional companies to gain invaluable work experience in the engineering industry. - Access to Glyndŵr University's internationally recognised research Centres e.g.: the Centre for Solar Energy Research (CSER) based in St Asaph. - Our programmes and research are aimed at developing the expertise, knowledge, and new ideas and cover the full breadth of renewable energy systems. - Emphasis on career development, transferable skills, and professional business management.
+Opportunities to visit local and regional companies to gain invaluable work experience in the engineering industry. - Access to Glyndŵr University's internationally recognised research Centres: e.g.: the Centre for Solar Energy Research (CSER) based in St Asaph. - Our programmes and research are aimed at developing the expertise, knowledge, and new ideas and cover the full breadth of electrical and electronic engineering. - Emphasis on career development, transferable skills, and professional business management.

-Graduate employment rate is amongst the best in the country: 100% of our Renewable Energy graduates found employment, or went on to further study, within six months of graduating (HESA Destination of Graduates Leavers Survey 2011).
+Graduate employment rate is amongst the best in the country: 97% of our Electrical and Electronic Engineering graduates found employment, or went on to further study, within six months of graduating (HESA Destination of Graduates Leavers Survey 2011).